 Irwin Speedbor Spade Bit Sports New Design, Faster Boring

-With an update to the classic Irwin Speedbor spade bit, there’s a new challenger to Bosch’s Daredevil dominance.
+With an update to the classic Irwin Speedbor spade bit, there’s a new challenger to the Bosch Daredevil spade bits dominance.
 We tested them head-to-head and came away genuinely impressed.

 The updated design of Irwin’s spade bit seems like a step backward at first glance.
 The starting point is longer with a sharper angle.
 Tips that point up at the edges are no longer there, favoring an edge that angles down instead.